Why is it a compressor will not build pressure? Does the following describe what’s happening, or rather, what’s not happening, on your compressor?

 That’s about what I can contribute.
 Sorry I couldn’t be of any help.

 Do any other visitors have any ideas for Cooper?

 You can certainly use the form to ask a question about what to do when your compressor will not build pressure.

-Please provide as much information about what your compressor as possible.
-The make, the model, the age of the compressor, how much it is used, the type of power supply… anything that you can think of that will help us (myself and the many visitors) help you with this air compressor problem.
+Please provide as much information about your compressor as possible.
+The make, the model, the age of the compressor, how much it is used, the type of power supply… anything that you can think of that will help us help you with this air compressor problem.